pesto-students/juntos-frontend/README.md

   - If a utility method is specific only to the component, has logic specific to the component and cannot be used anywhere else, add it to `<component_name>.utils.ts` in the same folder as the component.
   - Otherwise, add it to one of the files inside `src/common/utils.ts` folder.

+- Styles file

+  - If a styles is specific only to the component and cannot be used anywhere else, add it to `<component_name>.style.ts` in the same folder as the component.
+  - Otherwise, add styled component to `components` folder.

 - Interfaces file